Why In Home Veterinary Holistic Care:

 My training in veterinary school provided me with all the tools to practice traditional western medicine.
 However, over my career, my interests focused more on pain management and an integrative approach to manage my patients' health, comfort and wellbeing in their home environment.
 I started exploring holistic options when my own Lab started showing signs of aging, including arthritis in her joints.
 I wanted to keep her happy and active throughout her life and found that integrative medicine was the best approach to maintain her health so she could continue doing the things she loved.

-My Veterinary Acupuncture certification was earned through the Chi Institute of Traditional Chinese Veterinary Medicine.
-I am also a Certified Canine Rehabilitation Therapist through the Canine Rehabilitation Institute.
-Currently I am fulfilling requirements for certification as a Veterinary Pain Practitioner through the International Veterinary Academy of Pain Management.
+My Veterinary Acupuncture certification was earned through the Chi Institute of Traditional Chinese Veterinary Medicine in 2015.
+I also became a Certified Canine Rehabilitation Therapist through the Canine Rehabilitation Institute in 2014.
 I have received additional training through courses in Advanced TCVM Diagnostics and Acupuncture, Evidence Based Acupuncture, Introduction in Chinese Herbal Medicine, Complementary Therapies in Cancer Care, Pain Management, Nutrition and Massage Therapy.